 On the Strikeforce side, Alistar Overeem won what would his final promotional match in a less than thrilling scrap with Fabricio Werdum, while in Bellator, Pat Curran dropped down to featherweight and looked like a force of nature when he slapped a Peruvian Necktie on a Peruvian fighter.

-UFC on Versus 4 was meant to highlight the UFC welterweight division, pairing the up-and-comer Rick Story Nate Marquardt who was making his welterweight debut.
+UFC on Versus 4 was meant to highlight the UFC welterweight division, pairing the up-and-comer Rick Story against veteran Nate Marquardt who was making his welterweight debut.
 But the fight never happened as Marquardt failed his medical exams due to abnormal testosterone levels and was cut from the UFC.
 Local favorite Charlie Brenneman was called on to replace Marquardt on a few hours notice and then proceeded to upset Story.

 Marquardt would later break his silence on Ariel Helwani’s MMA Hour show, addressing why he was cut and sparking a debate on the role of TRT in MMA.